SCPR/kpcc-data-team/guides/primer-on-defense-logistics-agencys-1033-program-data.md

 Glossary of Terms
 =================

 * **1033**: A Department of Defense surplus disposal program with roots in the [1990 National Defense Authorization Act](https://www.govtrack.us/congress/bills/101/hr2461/text), which sets the federal budget for the Department of Defense every two years.
 In the 1996 version of that budget, Congress created Section 1033 that allowed ["all law enforcement agencies to acquire property for bona fide law enforcement purposes that assist in their arrest and apprehension mission."](http://www.dispositionservices.dla.mil/leso/Pages/1033ProgramFAQs.aspx#q1).
-The program is adminstered by the Defense Logistics Agency and its Law Enforcement Support Office.
+The program is administered by the Defense Logistics Agency and its Law Enforcement Support Office.
 You can read more about the program [here](http://www.dispositionservices.dla.mil/leso/Pages/1033ProgramFAQs.aspx#q1).

 * **Controlled item**: A classification for 1033 equipment.
 Law enforcement agencies are required to track controlled property for as long as it's in their possession.
 Strictly speaking, "controlled property is defined as personal property under Department of State, Department of Commerce, or Department of Defense control," according to the Defense Logistics Agency's Tonya Johnson.
 Law enforcement agencies must track controlled property for as long as it's in their possession.